afni/afni_doc/published/citations.rst

   | `<https://www.ncbi.nlm.nih.gov/pmc/articles/PMC3223325/>`_

-If you use clustering approaches such as 3dClustSim, ``3dttest++ -Clustsim``, and/or the mixed ACF smoothness estimation in your work, please cite:
+If you use clustering approaches such as 3dClustSim, ``3dttest++ -Clustsim``, and/or the mixed autocorrelation function (ACF) smoothness estimation in your work, please cite:

 * | Cox RW, Chen G, Glen DR, Reynolds RC, Taylor PA (2017). fMRI clustering and false-positive rates.
 Proc Natl Acad Sci